Usage

 Forward Declaration

-One thing to note about a function is that you can not use it before a declaration.
-We rewrite the original example above as:
+One thing to note about a function is that you cannot use it before a declaration.
+We rewrite the original example above as follows:

 function4.cpp